Who Else Wants an Electric Scooter Lock That Really Works?

 Cons

-• Not so secure as U-lock or chain
+• Not as secure as a U-lock or chain

 • Lots of moving parts can be vulnerable to attacks